CSSS/git-tutorial/README.md

 Downloading and installating programs in Linux is very different from Windows and Mac.
 Every Linux distribution has a *package manager* that downloads programs and their dependencies from the central servers of your Linux distribution source and installs them where your system expects them to be.

-#### Antergos / Manjaro (Arch Linux)
-Antergos and Manjaro are both children of Arch.
-This means that they share a lot of similarities, including package manager.
-Do the following in a terminal to get git:

-    pacman -S git

-`-S` means *sync* and will download the package you are looking for

 #### Mint / Ubuntu / ElementaryOS (Debian)
 Mint, Ubuntu and ElementaryOS are the children/grandchildren of the very first Linux